Test ID: TALDO Polyols, Quantitative, Urine

 Clinical Information

 Polyols are sugar alcohols that have been identified in blood, urine, and cerebrospinal fluid.
-Characteristic patterns of abnormal polyols may suggest a disorder of the pentose phosphate pathway (PPP), including transaldolase (TALDO) deficiency and ribose-5-phosphate isomerase (RPI) deficiency.
+Characteristic patterns of abnormal polyols may suggest a disorder of the pentose phosphate pathway (PPP), including transaldolase (TALDO) deficiency, transketolase, and ribose-5-phosphate isomerase (RPI) deficiency.
 The PPP is involved in carbohydrate metabolism and is present in the cytosol of all cells.
-Two specific functions of the PPP are the production of nicotinamide adenine dinucleotide phosphate and the synthesis of ribose-5-phosphate, a molecule necessary for nucleotide and nucleic acid synthesis.
-Both TALDO and RPI deficiency, which have multisystem involvement are recently described disorders of this pathway.
+Two specific functions of the PPP are the production of nicotinamide adenine dinucleotide phosphate (NADPH[+]) and the synthesis of ribose-5-phosphate, a molecule necessary for nucleotide and nucleic acid synthesis.
+TALDO, transketolase, and RPI deficiency, which have multisystem involvement are recently described disorders of this pathway.
+Sedoheptulokinase deficiency is also recently described but it’s correlation to disease is unclear as only two unrelated patients from consanguineous families been reported to date.
+These 2 patients had different multisystem involvement.(1)

 Patients may present in the antenatal period with maternal HELLP syndrome (hemolysis, elevated liver enzymes, low platelets), hydrops fetalis and oligohydramnios, dysmorphic features, cutis laxa, and hypertrichosis.
 The clinical course is variable, but acute liver failure with normal transaminases is a common finding.
 Initially, hepatomegaly is absent, but the spleen may be enlarged.
 Later, hepatomegaly with liver cirrhosis and mild kidney failure occurs.

-Polyols analysis in urine is the method of choice for the biochemical diagnosis of TALDO and RPI deficiency.
+Polyols analysis in urine is the method of choice for the biochemical diagnosis of TALDO, transketolase, and RPI deficiency.
 Abnormal results should be followed with either enzymatic or molecular genetic analysis.

 Reference Values